cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/python/google-colab/python-google-colab.md

 ```
 {{< youtube "znE_knoNnDE" >}}

-## Benchamrking in Google Colab with Cloudmesh
+## Benchmarking in Google Colab with Cloudmesh

 In this video we learn how to do a basic benchmark with Cloudmesh tools.
 Cloudmesh StopWatch will be used in this tutorial.